 All Fox Brushes are made in the UK.
 Their factory is in Birmingham, England.
 Brushes are available in a variety of sizes and types, with nylon or natural bristle filaments.
 Suitable for water based paints and a range of other paints.
 Stockists are listed on their website or these paint brushes can be purchased via a link on their website – http://www.foxpaintbrush.co.uk

 Harris Brushes, founded in 1928, and Royal Warrant holders, manufacture paint brushes, paint rollers and paint tools in the UK and China.
 Harris owns two factories, one is located in Stoke Prior, Bromsgrove, outside Birmingham (UK), and the other is located in Zhaoqing City in Guangdong Province (China).
 Harris also owns 50% of a joint venture with a local partner in India, serving the Indian market.
 The company has a minority shareholding in a painting tool manufacturer in Sri Lanka.
 Harris have been manufacturing some products in China since 2003.
 Since 2016 the company have been owned by Orkla House Care of Norway, who also own the Hamilton brand (Hamilton – Pages, Hamiltons of London, Acorn Decorating Products – was founded in 1746.
 No information about country of origin is given on their website and I therefore assume Hamilton paint brushes and so on are now foreign made).
 The Harris “Classic” and “Taskmasters” paint brush ranges are UK made.
 Interestingly, the flagship “Never buy another” paint brush range is clearly marked with the Union Flag but NO UK made label however it does say this range is UK made on their website.
 Some British made products are labelled as such on the Harris website.
 No country of origin is given on the Harris website for their paint rollers, pads and paint trays but apparently the majority of their rollers are made in the UK.
 Harris also also make selected ranges for the professional decorator in the UK.
 All Harris painting tools appear to all be foreign made.
+At one time possibly the same Harris company also made other brushes such as the British made shoe brushes pictured below.
 Whilst many Harris products are now foreign made, with careful selection you can buy British made Harris paint brushes and rollers – https://www.harrisbrushes.com

 There are still quite a few British fabric mills around, so you should insists on British milled fabrics for furniture and furnishings – my article on British made clothes lists a lot of the mills.